jkatsanis/SpriteEngineUI/Readme.md

 # Scripting

 So scripting probably doesn't work as you think.
 In this game engine you don't "attach" scripts to an Entity, you can create a Script that can be used as you want.
 When you create a script it automatically creates an `Update()` and `Start()` function, but these functions don't get called.
 So you probably already read about the `Game` class; the Game class is kind of the Core class of your game.
 You can theoretically program the whole game in the `Game` class.
 I would recommend creating `Scripts` though, as you can call these `Scripts` in your Game class.
 So that's where the difference is.
 You have control over where to call these `Scripts` and you can do whatever you want.
 A `Script` will not be destroyed; it's just a basic C++ class.
 I would highly recommend you to take a look into my own game [DasynceSE](https://github.com/jkatsanis/DasynceSE.git) - on Github.

 **Scripting -> ECS**
-Please note that this is *NOT* an ECS system.
+📝 Please note that this is *NOT* an ECS.
 The scripts are not components; they are just basic C++ classes.

 # The Engine